bukkabu-gpu/Tensor-Frame/docs/src/api/tensor.md

 ### Broadcasting Rules

-Operations automatically broadcast tensors following NumPy/PyTorch rules:
+Addition operations automatically broadcast tensors following NumPy/PyTorch rules.
+Note: Broadcasting is currently only implemented for addition; other operations require matching shapes.

 1. Dimensions are aligned from the right
 2. Missing dimensions are treated as size 1